guanggevwu/ZEUS_Tango_control/README.md

 Use [Tango Controls](https://www.tango-controls.org) as the control system software in ZEUS.
-Most of the code here are written in Python and based on [pytango](https://pytango.readthedocs.io/en/latest/contents.html)
+Most of the code here is written in Python and is based on [pytango](https://pytango.readthedocs.io/en/latest/contents.html).

 # Getting Started